nice-digital/nice-design-system/components/nds-enhanced-pagination/README.md

 Any aditional classes that you would like applied to the `<nav />` element

+##### additional props

+Any additional props are spread on to the `nav` element, useful for accessibility or data attributes.

 ### SCSS

 If you're not using [React](#react), then import the SCSS directly into your application by: